namatedev/mosip-infra-ocp/200923_vrac_mack_mosip_poc_guide-preparation-mosip-kubernetes-infra.md

     sudo vboxmanage modifyvm console --natpf1 "rulename2,tcp,,443,,443"
     sudo vboxmanage modifyvm console --natpf1 "rulename3,tcp,,30090,,30090"

-Power on the virtual server:
+Power-on the virtual machine of the console:

     sudo vboxmanage startvm console --type headless

-After that, it's necessary to monitor the properties of this server in order to locate the assigned IP for this virtual server by the following command:
+After that, it's necessary to monitor the properties of this console VM in order to locate the assigned IP for this virtual machine by the following command:

     sudo VBoxManage guestproperty enumerate console